spacemanspiff2007/HABApp/readme.md

 ```

 # Changelog
+#### 1.0.8 (2023-02-09)
+- Fixed an issue when using token based authentication with openHAB
+- Fixed an issue with the asyncio event loop under Python < 3.10

 #### 1.0.7 (2023-02-09)
 - ``ContactItem`` has ``open()``/``closed()`` methods
 - Setting persistence values now works for some persistence services